Orth Castle

 Orth Castle, probably built around 1140 by the Lengenbach family, was first mentioned in 1201.
 Then it was a moated castle with 4 corner towers.

-In the 15th century the castle was the scene of disputes between Emperor Frederick III and the Lower Austrian Estates, who regarded Ladislaus the Posthumous as their rightful sovereign.
-In August 1452, the castle was occupied by an army of the Estates, under the leadership of Ulrich von Eyczing.
-After Ladislaus' death in 1457, new turmoil ensued: in 1460, an imperial army laid siege to the castle held by Gamareth Fronauer.
+In the 15th century, the castle was the scene of disputes between Emperor Frederick III and the Lower Austrian Estates, who regarded Ladislaus the Posthumous as their rightful sovereign.
+In August 1452, the castle was occupied by an army of the Estates under the leadership of Ulrich von Eyczing.
+After Ladislaus died in 1457, new turmoil ensued: in 1460, an imperial army laid siege to the castle held by Gamareth Fronauer.
 Fronauer escaped through underground passageways, whereupon the castle was captured without a fight.

 Orth Castle was destroyed in 1529 during the passage of the Ottoman Sultan Suleiman the Magnificent on his way to the Siege of Vienna.
-When the Ottomans had retreated to Hungary after their unsuccessful siege, the castle was rebuilt in Renaissance style by Nicholas, Count of Salm.
+After the Ottomans retreated to Hungary following their unsuccessful siege, Nicholas, Count of Salm, rebuilt the castle in the Renaissance style.

-During the 17th century it was used as a hunting lodge and further expanded in baroque style around 1680.
-In 1824 it was bought by the Habsburg dynasty.
-Rudolf, Crown Prince of Austria, had the castle refitted in a late historic style in 1873, he also used it as a hunting lodge.
+During the 17th century, it served as a hunting lodge and was further expanded in baroque style around 1680.
+In 1824, it was bought by the Habsburg dynasty.
+Rudolf, Crown Prince of Austria, had the castle refitted in a late historic style in 1873; he also used it as a hunting lodge.

-At present Orth Castle is used as a museum, visitor center of the National Park Donau-Auen and office.
-Sadly enough the museum was closed when I came by.
+At present, Orth Castle is used as a museum, a visitor center of the National Park Donau-Auen, and an office.
+Sadly enough, the museum was closed when I came by.
 A nice castle.

 Gallery